 A big part of skiing is learning how to stay in control at all times.
 The snowplow helps you achieve this before you develop more complicated skiing skills.
 It’s essential for just about everyone to learn, and every skier you talk to knows what it is.

-How does snowplough work?
+How does Snowplough Work?

 The snowplough works by slowing you down.
-When you point your skis’ tips towards one another, it forces the inside edge of them to dig into the snow.
+When you point your skis’ tips toward one another, it forces the inside edge of them to dig into the snow.
 The friction that this creates helps slow you down and stay in control.

 Think of it like a car.
 When the wheels are pointed straight, the vehicle will move forward with no issues or problems.
-Imagine if the tires pointed towards one another.
+Imagine if the tires pointed toward one another.
 The car wouldn’t make it very far, would it?

-How to master a snowplough stance?
+How to Master a Snowplough Stance?

 The first tip I give people when learning how to master the stance is to try it on a flat surface before starting to head downhill.
 All you need to do is point the tips of your skis together.
 It really is as simple as that.